muhmmad-ahmad-1/ATML_G4/README.md

 The latent image is put through a process of noise, after which an iterative process of denoising is performed for N iterations.
 During each iteration a random starting point for denoising is chosen and the image is denoised conditioned on all prompts, resulting in a series of N reconstructed images for each class/prompt.

 Following the reconstruction process, the norm-squared of the difference between each class-specific reconstructed image and the original image is calculated, producing a score matrix.
 This score matrix is then multiplied by a standard weight vector, and the argmin class label is returned.

 ## Task 2: Evaluation on an IID Dataset

+Each model is trained on the CIFAR10 dataset and tested on its test split.
+No data augmentations have been applied during training, only a resizing to 256x256 followed by a center crop to 224x224 and a predefined normalization.

 | Model             | Epochs Trained | Top-1 Accuracy (Train) | Top-1 Accuracy (Test)
 | :---------------- | :------: | :----: | :---: |
 | ResNet-18        |   30   | 79.05 | 78.21 |